 - Tofu: This one's been Jossed.
-Word Of God said he's dead and gone. (has a little party)
+Word of God said he's dead and gone.

 - Alternatively, Wesker did die at the end of Resident Evil 5, but that was just a clone of the real Wesker.
 Why else would he constantly need PG67A/W to keep himself from mutating?
 Because he's a clone of Wesker, and therefore unstable.
 The real Wesker is still sitting in his comfortable satellite TV room drinking champagne.

 Agent HUNK is one of the missing Wesker children.And in the next game, we will finally get to see his face, and it will look like Wesker's.

 - Jossed.
 We've already seen his face in one of the RE3 Epilogue files.
 He's just an ordinary blond guy.

 - Except the Wesker children aren't related.
 They were a bunch of children whose parents were intellectuals of all nationalities.
 The kids were kidnapped, given the surname Wesker (after an Umbrella researcher), and indoctrinated by Umbrella.

 - Oddly enough, when this troper saw HUNK's face, his first thought "HOLY FUCKING SHIT IT'S WESKER'S BROTHER!".